rsms/ec2-webapp/INSTALL.md

 # Setup and installation

 First of all, make a clone or [fork of this repository](http://help.github.com/fork-a-repo/) and replace all occurrences of `myapp` with a name of your choice.
-Same goes for `myapp` in this guide.

 ## Launch an EC2 instance